-Spenser Cottage does accept same day Placements and these are considered in the best interests of the child/children/home.

-If there is no agreement, an emergency review must be convened within 72 hours of the placement commencing, to consider if the placement is suitable.

-1.7 How we promote and support the religious, cultural needs of the young people placed.
+- Fleetwood Cottage does not accept same day Placements.
+Emergency placements may be considered in certain circumstances and is within best interest of the child/children/home. - If there is no agreement, an emergency review must be convened within 72 hours of the placement commencing, to consider if the placement is suitable. - 1.7 How we promote and support the religious, cultural needs of the young people placed.

 Religious beliefs are always addressed at the point of admission to allow the appointed key-worker the opportunity to locate the nearest appropriate place of worship if applicable.